Physical Address

 Dorchester Center, MA 02124

-An air cooler, also called an evaporative cooler, uses water evaporation to reduce air temperature.
-It pulls in hot air, passes it through wet pads, and releases cooler air.
-This method works best in dry, low-humidity areas with good ventilation.
+An air cooler, or evaporative cooler, relies on water evaporation to bring temperatures down.
+It pulls in warm air, pushes it through water-soaked pads, and releases cooler airflow.
+This approach works best in dry environments with plenty of ventilation.

 | Aspect | AC (Air Conditioner) | Air Cooler |